 - Zalman ZM-Mic1

-I know you might still have some cons, but just imagine having to reply to each question by typing out the answers!
+You might still have doubts, but imagine replying to each question by typing out the answers!

 Why on earth would you do that to yourself?